Case Study

 Bank Connection Vs. Onboarding Friction

-Connecting to a bank account makes contributions accurate and automatic - the gold standard for fintech UX.
-But asking for bank credentials is the highest-friction step in any onboarding flow.
-Many users drop off here.
-The decision: offer bank connection as the primary path through a trusted intermediary, but always provide a secondary "continue without bank" exit, framed as a legitimate choice rather than a fallback.
-The trade-off: less accurate data for manual-entry users, but no onboarding cliff that loses people before they create their first pool.
+Bank sync makes contributions accurate and automatic, but asking for credentials is the highest-friction step in onboarding.
+Pool offers bank connection as the primary path and "continue without bank" as a legitimate choice, not a fallback.
+The trade-off: less accurate data for manual users, but no cliff that loses people before their first pool.

 Trade-off